top of page

 Historian: In charge of creating slideshows, tri-folds and other materials to record significant troop accomplishments.

-A. Absolutely NOT!
 Below are the facts about allowing girls into ScoutingBSA changes:

 • Cub Scouts Ages 5-10: At this early age, the change is not noticed.
 Since Cub Scouts includes parent's/sibling, all scouts sleep with their families.
 At 633, we have had a girls program for years and integrated them via shared events.
 Essentially, we proved the model before BSA made the switch.
 In addition to larger stronger dens, we have also found stronger family support for both the individual scouts involved as well as the overall program!